PsyPhiSR/psyphisr.github.io/README.md

 # Todo
 - Build out SCSS theme
-  - set this up to allow each page to provide a simple override to the main theme, so that while all pages are using the same SCSS they appearance may differ, for example, the colour palette for each page may vary.
+  - set this up to allow each page to provide a simple override to the main theme, so that while all pages are using the same SCSS their appearance may differ, for example, the colour palette for each page may vary.
+- Create a basic web page structure
+- Build out a bit of content for a few pages

 # Changelog
 ## Initial project set-up